 All of the above can be done in just a few seconds, and other checks can be made simultaneously.
 Each party involved has their own pieces of information that they need to verify.

 Paper-based approaches to verifying the above take long enough that few Homeowners ever do the checks they should.
 Our Digital Wallets can get all of them done in seconds – even while we are greeting each other.

 Trust Registries are essential for managing trust and reputation in online communities.
 If you are interested in learning beyond the basics of the v1.0 Trust Registry specifications, join us for our next webinar on September 21, 2022, at 10:00 am EST.

-We will discuss the requirements for implementing a Trust Registry and an overview of the landscape.
+We will discuss the requirements for implementing a Trust Registry and provide an overview of the landscape.
 So whether you are just getting started with Trust Registries or are already familiar with the basics, this webinar will be an excellent opportunity to learn more about this critical topic.
-Register here: Trust Registries – Beyond the Basics.
+View Recording.